SwiftAkira/Akira/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, please fork the repository and submit a pull request.
-Ensure your changes are well-documented and tested.2.  **Install Dependencies**
+Ensure your changes are well-documented and tested.

+2.  **Install Dependencies**

     Ensure you have Python installed, then set up a virtual environment (optional but recommended):